wp-plugins/radio-station/docs/Shortcodes.md

 * *link_hosts* : Whether to link each show host to their profile page.
 0 or 1.
 Default 0.
 * *show_encore* : Whether to display 'encore airing' for a show shift.
 0 or 1.
 Default 1.
 * *show_file* : Whether to add a link to the latest audio file.
 0 or 1.
 Default 0.
-* *days* : Display schedule for single day or multiple days, comma separated.
+* *days* : Display for single day or multiple days (string or 0-6, comma separated.)
 Default all.
+* *start_day* : day of the week to start schedule (string or 0-6.)
+Default WordPress setting.
+* *display_day* : Full or short day heading ('full' or 'short') Default short for Table, full for Tabs/List.
+* *display_date* : Date format for date subheading.
+0 for none.
+Default 'jS' for Table/List, 0 for Tabs.
+* *display_month* : Full or short month subheading ('full', 'short') Default 'short'.
 * *divheight* : Set the height, in pixels, of the individual divs.
 For 'divs' view only.
 Default 45.

 Example: Display the schedule in 24-hour time format, use `[master-schedule time="24"]`.